Shakhrai8/CV/README.md

 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-0077B5?style=flat-square&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/shakhrai8)

 Hi, I'm Yevhen, a motivated and skilled student from one of the most renowned dev bootcamps in the world.
-With over five years of experience in coordination and problem-solving within the construction industry in Germany, I bring a diverse skill set to the table.
-Now, I'm excited to leverage my expertise.
+After five years in the construction industry, I was inspired by the creativity, problem-solving, and constant evolution inherent in the world of tech, prompting my shift to software development.
+My background in coordination and problem-solving from my time in the construction industry in Germany equips me with a unique perspective and transferable skills that I'm excited to leverage in the tech industry.

 ## Technologies & Tools